Bayesian analysis of muon capture on deuteron in chiral effective field theory: Nuclear interactions and electroweak currents

-Several LECs that appear in the nuclear currents are not fixed in the nuclear interactions.
-In the contact term (CT) of the axial current at N3LO is present the LEC $z_0$.
-Since this LEC is linearly dependent on the LEC $c_D$ that appear in the three-nucleon interaction, $z_0$ has been determined fitting contemporary the $^3$H binding energy and the Gamow-Teller matrix element of the $^3$H $\beta$-decay.
-The value of $c_D$ used in this work can be found in Ref.~\cite{Baroni2018} and Ref.~\cite{Marcucci20192} (Table II) for the NV and EMN interactions, respectively.
-At the same order the axial current presents also a subleading one-pion exchange (OPE) contribution.
-The other contributions at N3LO come from the OPE of the vector charge, the one-body relativistic corrections and the $\Delta$ OPE contribution at the level of the vector current present only for the NV potentials.
+One of the goal of this work is to study the role of the axial contact term (CT) at N3LO and therefore of the value of the LEC $d_R$ (see Eq.~(\ref{eq:A1})) on the determination of the total capture rate.
+Since the LEC $d_R$ is linearly dependent on the LEC $c_D$ that appears in the three-nucleon interaction, this has been determined fitting contemporary the $^3$H binding energy and the Gamow-Teller matrix element of the $^3$H $\beta$-decay.

-The situation regarding the currents at N4LO is more complex.
-The axial charge has a two-pion exchange (TPE) term, which is not yet available for the NV interactions, as well as two CTs whose constants have not been fitted.
-The axial current is generated by contributions coming from subleading OPE and TPE diagrams.
-On the other hand, the vector charge only receives contributions from TPE diagrams at this order.
-Finally, the vector current at N4LO is generated by TPE diagrams, as well as OPE and contact terms.
-Note that in the vector current, five independent LECs appear: $d_2^V$, $d_3^V$, $d_2^S$ associated with the OPE diagrams, and $d_1^V$ and $d_1^S$ associated with the CT diagrams.
-These are fixed in Ref.~\cite{Gnech2022} for both the NV and EMN interactions on the magnetic moments of deuteron, $^3$H, and $^3$He and the electro-disintegration of deuteron at backward angles and can be found in Ref.~\cite{Gnech2022} labeled as set A.
+For the NV interactions we used the value of $c_D$ (and $c_E$) fitted in Ref.~\cite{Baroni2018}.
+For the EMN interactions we refitted $c_D$ (and $c_E$) following the procedure of Ref.~\cite{Baroni2018}.
+The results are reported in Appendix~\ref{app:cd}.

-The calculation of the differential and total muon capture rate on deuteron presented below has been carried out for all the nuclear interactions presented in Table~\ref{tab:potlist} and for all the chiral order from LO to N4LO in the case of the EMN interactions.
+The calculation of the differential and total muon capture rate on deuteron presented below has been carried out for all the nuclear interactions presented in Table~\ref{tab:potlist} and for all the chiral order from LO to N3LO in the case of the EMN interactions.